 So, which methods are the best?
 Check out my honest reviews—and my favorite of the bunch—below.

-Epilation has grown in popularity lately as an alternative to shaving—though for me, while an epilator looks a bit like a razor, it feels more like a wax.
-The effects are similar to a wax too, lasting about a month.
+Epilation has grown in popularity as an alternative to shaving—though for me, while an epilator looks a bit like a razor, it feels more like a wax.
+The effects are similar to waxing too, lasting about a month.

 Beauty rule of thumb: If the Brazilians do it, it's probably really good.
-And that is certainly the case with this enticingly named kit, which is basically a cross between a bleach and a depilatory.
-Apparently Brazilian women aren't fans of shaving but are very big on the look of shimmering blond peach fuzz.
+And that is certainly the case with Sol de Janeiro's enticingly-named kit, which is basically a cross between a bleach and a depilatory.
+Apparently Brazilian women aren't fans of shaving but are very big on the look of shimmering blonde peach fuzz.
 So they turn to this formula, which transforms existing body hair into just that.

-They're on to something.
-I've been obsessed with this stuff since I was cajoled into trying it for the first time last spring, and it's definitely my hair removal method (if you can call it that?) of choice to date.
-You have to mix the formulas, and it reeks like a bleach, but it magically melts my dark, thick hair, leaving fine, glistening fuzz in its place.
+They're onto something.
+I've been obsessed with this stuff since I was cajoled into trying it for the first time back in 2015, and it's definitely my hair removal method (if you can call it that) of choice to date.
+You have to mix the formulas, and it reeks like bleach, but it magically melts my dark, thick hair, leaving fine, glistening fuzz in its place.
 It's a way to make the hair look subtler without removing it entirely, which is all I've ever really wanted.

 I first encountered sugaring at Shobha, a fantastic salon in NYC.
 It's basically a gentler, more natural version of waxing; the "wax" is made of a sugar paste, which pulls hair at the root just as effectively but doesn't irritate skin in the process the way wax does.